Galiixy/Galiixy/README.md

    </details>

 On this git, you'll find only school projects, with the purpose to make me aware of technologies.
+This is not in any way representative of my knowledge

   <h2>🖥️Where to find me</h2>
 <p>